addff/2503-ITT440/10% Individual Assignment/M3CS2554C/MOHAMMAD FAQRUL HAFIZ BIN AB RASHID/README.md

 # Anaconda: The Ultimate Data Science Platform

 ## Definition

-**Anaconda** is a free, open-source distribution of Python and R, optimized for **data science, machine learning (ML), and scientific computing**.
-It simplifies package management, environment isolation, and large-scale data processing.
+### **Anaconda** is a free, open-source distribution of Python and R programming languages, designed for **data science, machine learning (ML), and scientific computing**.
+It simplifies package management, dependency resolution, and environment setup, making it ideal for **large-scale data           processing, AI, and image analysis**.

 ---